Mumberthrax/CivilVoatersAgreement/CivilVoatersAgreement.md

 ###Technical Meta Stuff

 This is version 0.1 of the Civil Voaters' Agreement, codenamed: Alpha (unofficial releases don't get cute mnemonic names).
 It is hosted on github at: https://github.com/Mumberthrax/CivilVoatersAgreement

-This document is licensed under the WTFPL public license, which basically means you can do wtf ever you want with it. http://www.wtfpl.net/
+Have an idea for a change to this document?
+Make a pull request!
+Democratic amendment conventions dictate what gets accepted.
+More info at: https://github.com/Mumberthrax/CivilVoatersAgreement/wiki

-Information about this document, how it was written, and how it will be updated can be found at https://voat.co/v/CivilVoatersAgreement or on the github wiki, at https://github.com/Mumberthrax/CivilVoatersAgreement/wiki
+Want to maintain your own version of this?
+Make a fork, or just copy-paste it and do whatever.
+It's under a free license: WTFPL http://www.wtfpl.net/

 This is not a legal contract, I am not a lawyer, you probably aren't either, and this doesn't mean we don't mean it when we sign.

-This document is a listing of principles and beliefs in brief.
-Various commentaries and elaborations on these principles are available online and in other documents, some to be found at /v/VoatersAgreement or on the github wiki, at https://github.com/Mumberthrax/CivilVoatersAgreement/wiki
+Discuss the Civil Voaters' Agreement at https://voat.co/v/VoatersAgreement